 4. Acer Chromebook R11

-As for ports, the Acer Chromebook R11 features one USB 2.0 and one USB 3.0 port, each occupying separate sides.
-There’s also a full-size HDMI port with HDCP support, a headphone jack if ever you are into online teaching and an SD card slot for transferring files and photos.
+In this laptop, you will see one USB 2.0 and one USB 3.0 port, each occupying separate sides.
+There’s also a full-size HDMI port with HDCP support, a headphone jack perfect for online teaching, and a slot for an SD card so you can transfer files and photos anytime.

 5. Acer Chromebook 314

-Acer Chromebook 314 will be able to handle everything you will throw at it.
-May it be a range of work tasks, casual browsing, or simply binge-watching movies.
-Even the speakers are great enough for a machine of this composition and makeup proving adequate enough for a bit of YouTube rabbit holing and Netflix binging.
+Acer Chromebook 314 will be able to handle everything from casual browsing, typing, reading, research, presentations, meetings, or simply binge-watching movies.
+Even the speakers work well YouTube rabbit holing and Netflix binging.

 6. Acer Chromebook Spin 311

 What do you think of this convertible and ultraportable Acer Chromebook Spin 311?

 It’s a Chromebook designed to handle all your work, projects, and classes with ease.
 With improved connectivity features, extended battery life, and typing experience, this Chromebook will equip you well all day long.